primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 ```

 There is not much going on here, which is to be expected since this is an empty app.
 I am not a fan of how
 `Program.cs` and `Startup.cs` are split up.
 It makes it harder to see how the pieces fit together.
-It
+That approach
 might make more sense as the app startup logic gets more complicated, but for now, lets combine these files,
 and cutout the parts that aren't necessary.